JonathanTrahan/CodeTrather/README.md

 ## CodeTrather-TeacherApp

-This is an extension of the software that is used by the teacher to access and grade their student's code.
+This is an extension of the software that is used by the teacher to decrypt and grade their student's code.

 Link: https://github.com/JonathanTrahan/CodeTrather-TeacherApp